 There are many uses and benefits for this humble plant but today we are focusing on 3 of them.
 Peppermint is a plant that has been used medicinally for centuries.
 In fact, dried peppermint leaves were found in Ancient Egyptian pyramids dating back to 1000 b.c.
 Peppermint was first listed in the London Pharmacopoeia in 1721.

-- Aids digestive system ailments: The ancient Greeks and Romans used it to sooth the stomach.
-In the 18th Century in Western Europe it was used as a folk remedy for nausea, vomiting, morning sickness , respiratory infections , and menstrual disorders.
-More recently it appears in the British Herbal Pharmacopoeia confirming the folk remedies and also used as a remedy for other stomach related issues such as intestinal colic and gas.
+- Aids digestive system ailments: The ancient Greeks and Romans used it to soothe the stomach.
+In the 18th Century in Western Europe, was used as a folk remedy for nausea, vomiting, and morning sickness.
+More recently it appears in the British Herbal Pharmacopoeia confirming the folk remedies and also being used as a remedy for other stomach-related issues such as intestinal colic and gas.
 A German health commission, German Commission E, has endorsed peppermint tea as a treatment for indigestion.
 Try drinking 1 cup of tea with meals.

-2. Respiratory system: An expectorant and decongestant, it may reduce inflammation of nasal passageways, when menthol vapours are inhaled, nasal passageways open to provide temporary relief of sinus congestion.
-Peppermint tea could stimulate the immune system and relieve the congestion of colds and upper respiratory infections.
-Cool your tea down and try taking 3 – 4 cups throughout the day.
+2. Respiratory system: An expectorant and decongestant, Peppermint tea could stimulate the immune system and relieve the congestion of colds and upper respiratory infections.

 People interested in trying peppermint tea should use it as a supplement and not a replacement for their usual medication regimen.
 If in doubt always consult a health professional before trying.